SEAL-Embedded/sigtekx/docs/guides/creating-issues.md

 # Creating Issues for Ionosense-HPC

-This guide helps you create high-quality, actionable GitHub issues for the ionosense-hpc project.
+This guide helps you create high-quality, actionable GitHub issues for the sigtekx project.
 Whether you're reporting bugs, requesting features, or proposing improvements, following these guidelines ensures your issue is clear, implementable, and properly categorized.

 ## Quick Reference